ARTIST-Association/ARTIST/docs/tutorial_kinematic_calibration.rst

   and create a bitmap of the flux density distribution.
 From this distribution we calculate the center.
 The loss is defined as the difference between the actual center from the ray traced distribution and the center of the calibration data.
 - The optimizer updates the optimizable parameters until it is accurate enough or the maximum number of epochs is reached.

-Both optimization methods return the optimized parameters and the optimized scenario that is ready to be used for ray tracing.